What is the Maximum Height of a Projectile and Why Should You Care?

 Next, plug this back into the formula:

-Remember, you can use this method for any initial velocity and angle of launch.
-Just plug in the numbers, do the math, and voilà!
-You'll know how high your projectile will soar.
+You can use this method for any initial velocity and angle of launch.
+Just plug in the numbers, do the math, and you'll know how high your projectile will soar.